uktrade/stream-unzip/README.md

           The CRC32 integrity check on decrypted and decompressed bytes failed.

-      - **BadZipFileError**

-        The bytes supplied don't seem to be a ZIP file.

       - **TruncatedDataError**

         The stream of bytes ended unexpectedly.

       - **UnexpectedSignatureError**

         Each section of a ZIP file starts with a _signature_, and an unexpected one was encountered.